sebagomez/scripts/README.md

 ### clean_tomcat
 This one mightnot work for everybody.
 But in my local [Apache Tomcat](https://tomcat.apache.org/) I only have disposable test apps, every once in a while they tend to pile up so this script goes thru all the web apps and removes them, with the exception of some well-known folders.

+### remove-knowledgebase
+This is a unified script that does all of the above.
+I'll receive a Knowledge Base folder path and it'll try to find the associated web apps (IIS and Tomcat) and SQL Server databases and will try to delete everything on its way.
+After that it'll remove the MDF of the Knowledge Base and the folder with every file.

+##### Use with caution!